What Is The Persuasion Definition?

 Social Proof Principle

-Sometimes, it can come from actual positions of authority.
-A politician you like may convince you to try to make a change or vote for someone.
-At times, trusting someone with experience is good, but you should always remain skeptical and make sure the experienced person does have experience.
+Sometimes, persuasion can come from actual positions of authority.
+For example, a politician you like may convince you to try to make a change or vote for someone.

 The Principle Of Scarcity